 I spent many dollars, hours, sweat and mental cycles trying to figure out what was going on with this original 383 Stroker engine.
 I replaced many components in the process of trying to fix it.

-- Sensors – air temp, knock, coolant temt, etc.
+- Sensors – air intake temp, knock, coolant temp, etc.